 The San were the first people to inhabit Southern Africa, where they have lived for over 20.000 years.
 The San are the descendants of the first Homo sapiens, i.e. modern man.
-They have the oldest gene pattern of any existing people, and it is thought that all other nationalities are descended from them.

 The San have genetic traces that no one else in the world has, that puts them at the root of the human tree.
 They are totally adapted to the harsh climate of the Kalahari.
 They are small in stature to burn less energy in lean times and build athletic to run long distances in the scorching heat.
 The skin is light yellowish to absorb less heat from the sun.
 In times of plenty they have ponderous posteriors, an excellent way for storing fat for lean seasons.
 Their eyesight is keen and highly trained for the hunt and to spot coming dangers.

 At Deception Valley Lodge you will meet the traditional Bushmen from the Naru tribe.
 Listen to the Naru language, the first written Bushmen language that contains 37 different clicks.
 Historically, the San were hunter-gatherers who maintained a nomadic lifestyle.
 This meant that they moved throughout the year in accordance with the availability of water, game and the edible plants that they used to substitute their diet and those for medical use.